henrik/sipper/README.md

 #### Saved configuration

-If you don't want to specify these parameters each time, you can put them in a `~/.sipper` file, e.g.
+If you don't want to specify these parameters each time, you can put them in a `~/.sipper` file, containing e.g.

     --user me@example.com --pw mypassword --dir ~/Downloads/Elixir\ Sips

+Then you can just run the app like:

+    ./sipper

 ## Don't be evil